krsion/internship/README.md

 Use only the Python Standard Library (no numpy etc.) and Python 3.

 Create your solution so it runs by `python main.py`.

+__Note__: Do not include the contents of the `data` directory in your solution, please.

 ## Machine learning competency task